 - D&D Digital: National computer matching fee is $50

-- Dietetic Internship Fee: Contac the Internship Director for more details regarding the fee.
+- Dietetic Internship Fee: $35.
 The fee would be made out to the Department Fund and sent to Program Director (see below)

-$158.35 Part-time - consolidated fee, includes activity fee, consolidated fees and technology fees
+- $158.35 consolidated fee, includes activity fee, consolidated fees and technology fees

-- Medical Insurance: Students must carry their own medical insurance and proof of coverage must be shown to internship director before going to first facility.
+- Medical Insurance: Students must carry their own medical insurance and proof of coverage must be shown to the Internship Director before going to first facility.

-- All students are required to have medical exam within 3 months before the start of the internship at their own expense, and must present letter to Internship Director
+- All students are required to have medical exam within 3 months before the start of the internship at their own expense, and must present verification to Internship Director

 - Proof of a TB test, recent Tetanus shot, MMR, Hepatitis B series, vaccination or waiver for meningitis must be provided

-- Books – a reading list is available upon request and the cost is factored into the anticipated additional expenses noted above.
+- Books: A reading list is available upon request and the cost incorporated into the anticipated additional expenses noted above.

 - Transportation: All students are required to have their own transportation to and from sites.

-- Housing – is available on campus.
-There are several types of spaces available and can be viewed at www.qc.cuny.edu/thesummit and campus housing is also available.
+- Housing: A dormitory is available on campus.
+There are several types of spaces available and can be viewed at www.qc.cuny.edu/thesummit and off-campus housing is also available.